-At times, ORD arrivals from the SE U.S. must be swapped via J45 STL MAGOO.
-To accommodate the additional traffic, ZFW/ZHU departures to ORD may be swapped via J87 IRK BDF.
+At times, ORD arrivals from the southeast are swapped via J45 STL MAGOO.
+To accommodate the additional volume, ZFW/ZHU departures to ORD may be swapped via J87 IRK BDF.
 Additionally, flights departing or traversing ZAU to ZFW may be rerouted via MZV J87 TUL for sector volume issues.